LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    multifile predicate
-      A predicate whose clauses can be defined in multiple :term:`entities <entity>`.
+      A predicate whose clauses can be defined in multiple :term:`entities <entity>` and :term:`source files <source file>`.
       The object or category holding the directive without an entity prefix qualifying the predicate holds the multifile predicate *primary declaration*, which consists of both a :term:`scope directive <predicate scope directive>` and a :ref:`directives_multifile_1` directive for the predicate.

    synchronized predicate